-Gwen Vryhof Bultema has always been drawn to music, to rhythm, sound and stories.
+Gwen has always been drawn to music, rhythm, sound, and stories.
 She mastered the mixtape at a young age and has produced plenty of playlists in the decades since.
 School of Rock is the music school she wanted for her little one, but also the music school she wanted for herself.
 Music is a powerful learning tool, but also pure magic.
 The dialogue shared, the confessions made, the stories told… Gwen is excited to share the magic in new and exciting ways through School of Rock Grand Rapids.

 General Manager, Drum Teacher

-Matt Waterman is a multi-instrumentalist and record producer with over 15 years of experience in writing, performing, and recording rock music.
-He is currently a guitar, bass, keyboard, and beginner drums and singing teacher at School of Rock Grand Rapids.
-Matt cut his teeth in Lansing’s own Mac’s Bar during high school and has since played more than 300 shows in 35 states with bands such as Jason Alarm and The Devil’s Cut.
+Matt is a multi-instrumentalist and record producer with over 15 years of experience in writing, performing, and recording rock music.
+He is currently a guitar, bass, keyboard, beginner drums, and singing teacher at School of Rock Grand Rapids.
+Matt cut his teeth in Lansing’s own Mac’s Bar during high school and has since played over 300 shows in 35 states with bands such as Jason Alarm and The Devil’s Cut.

-Keyboard Teacher, Singing Teacher
+Keyboard + Piano Teacher, Singing Teacher

-Scott Patrick Bell began performing at age 15, studying at Interlochen Center for the Arts, Grand Rapids Community College, and Grand Valley State University.
+Scott began performing at the age of 15, studying at Interlochen Center for the Arts, Grand Rapids Community College, and Grand Valley State University.
 He has been a musical director and band leader for more than 30 years and has produced work for the Grand Rapids Civic Theatre, Circle Theatre, Actor's Theatre, West Michigan Jazz Society, and more.

 Studio Coordinator, Drum Teacher

-Makenzie Mattis is a drummer and audio engineer from Traverse City, MI.
-She is a graduate of Grand Valley State University, where she studied percussion and earned her Bachelor of Arts in Music.
-Makenzie also attended Grand Rapids Community College, where she completed her Associate's Degree in Recording Technology.
+Makenzie is a drummer and audio engineer from Traverse City, MI.
+They are a graduate of Grand Valley State University, where they studied percussion and earned their Bachelor of Arts in Music.
+They also attended Grand Rapids Community College, where they completed their Associate's Degree in Recording Technology.

 David is a drummer/percussionist from Petoskey, MI.
 From an early age, David gained his performance experience through touring with the Petoskey Steel Drum Band across Michigan.
 In 2016, David joined the local rock scene playing with bands such as Fathom XIX, Conrad Shock and the Noise, St. Sinner Orchestra, and Lipstick Jodi.

 Bass Guitar Teacher

-Hailey Petty is a drummer and musician based in Grand Rapids, Michigan.
+Hailey is a drummer and musician based in Grand Rapids, Michigan.
 She is a graduate of Grace Christian University, where she earned her bachelor's degree in Music and Technology.
 Hailey has taught locally and internationally, while also performing on stage across the nation with her band, The American Hotel System.
 She is most looking forward to helping students discover a passion for music and a particular instrument.

-Their main instruments are guitar, cello, and singing; but they love playing all instruments!
+Their main instruments are guitar, cello, and singing but they love playing all instruments!
 Samantha has worked with children at local schools and community centers for the past decade, and actively performs across Michigan under different projects such as "Reggie" and "Charlie Darling."

 Little Wing Teacher

-Vocal coach Whitney Spotts is a classically trained singer who has been performing since the age of six.
+Vocal coach Whitney is a classically trained singer who has been performing since the age of 6.
 She received 15 years of choral training, including a week at the Royal School of Church Music in England, and three years of collegiate choir.
 She studied singing under Lansing's Judith Evans, training in classical, musical theater, and pop music before transitioning to rock music.

 Reagan is a guitar instructor who began on violin and bass guitar, before finding his passion of playing rock with acoustic and electric.
 He spent his free time as a teen busking covers and originals and has more recently worked with church bands and small ensembles as an instrumentalist, singer, songwriter, and sound engineer.
-He's a recent graduate of Calvin University and the CMC program in Nashville, as well as a current Lighting Director at the Pyramid Scheme.
+Reagan is a recent graduate of Calvin University and the CMC program in Nashville, as well as a current Lighting Director at the Pyramid Scheme.

 Music Director, Guitar Teacher

-Jake Deubner is an experienced guitarist and educator from West Michigan.
+Jake is an experienced guitarist and educator from West Michigan.
 He began performing in his hometown of Muskegon before he was even old enough to drive himself to gigs.
 Since then, he has performed with a variety of local bands, taught private guitar lessons, and worked as an English and History teacher in several area school districts.
 Jake is passionate about sharing the joy of music with young people, and he loves watching School of Rock Grand Rapids students grow and develop into incredible musicians!